mercadopago/devsite-docs/guides/manage-account/reports/released-money/api.en.md

 ## Generating your reports manually

-Generate your reports manually by configuring three instances: generation, search and download.
+Generate your reports manually by configuring three instances: creation, query, and download.

-### 1. Generation
+### 1. Creation

-Perform a POST to the API by specifying the start and end dates as follows:
+Perform a POST to the API by specifying the desired start and end dates as follows:

 [[[
 ```curl